Robinhood launches… UK waiting list – TechCrunch

 But how did Tenev react when first hearing that Revolut was launching zero-commission trading?

-“I don’t really remember the exact reaction that I had, but certainly, you know, having competitors and people entering our space is is nothing new for us,” answered the Robinhood co-CEO.
+“I don’t really remember the exact reaction that I had, but certainly, you know, having competitors and people entering our space is nothing new for us,” answered the Robinhood co-CEO.